Indian shares rise ahead of key blue-chip earnings

-Indian shares rose on Tuesday ahead of a slew of earnings reports from blue-chip companies, including Maruti Suzuki India (MRTI.NS), even as new cases of COVID-19 in the country held above 300,000 for a sixth consecutive day.
+BENGALURU (Reuters) - Indian shares rose on Tuesday ahead of a slew of earnings reports from blue-chip companies, including Maruti Suzuki India, even as new cases of COVID-19 in the country held above 300,000 for a sixth consecutive day.

 Cases in Mumbai, the financial capital of India, have dipped since its Maharashtra state entered lockdown earlier this month.
 Other states such as New Delhi and Karnataka have also imposed lockdowns to curb the spread of the virus.